triggerdotdev/apihero/apps/proxy/README.md

 # API Hero Proxy

 A Cloudflare Worker powered proxy server for API Hero.
+Requests pass through the proxy and logs are sent to the logs service.

 ## Deployment